 The Defensive Masterclass

 The block that changed the game required extraordinary effort and even more extraordinary timing.
 James had used a screen to create a driving lane, and most defenders would have conceded the basket given the angle and James’ momentum.
 Antetokounmpo refused to accept that logic.
 He sprinted from behind, closing ground that seemed impossible to recover, and elevated at the precise moment required to make a clean play on the ball.
-The officials could have called a foul on a lesser defensive effort.
-This block was so emphatic that no whistle was ever considered.
+The officials kept the whistle in their pocket, a recognition of how cleanly Antetokounmpo made the play on the ball.

 The steal two possessions later demonstrated equally impressive defensive instincts.
 James attempted to protect the ball, knowing that Antetokounmpo would be physical in pursuit of a turnover.
 Giannis timed his reach perfectly, poking the ball away without making contact that would send James to the free-throw line.
 The play required not just athleticism but discipline, the understanding that a foul in that situation would give James two free throws and a chance to tie the game.
 Antetokounmpo made the difficult play look routine, a testament to his development as a complete two-way force.